usaid-cs/yesterday-i-learned/git.md

 #### I forgot where I committed my code

+(Or: "I want to search for a string in any commit in a repo")

 If it's in the stash, either [`git log -g stash`][stackoverflow 4] or `git diff -g stash` will show the commit.

 If it's in a branch, consider running `git log -S "(keyword from diff)" --source --all`, or any other solution [here][stackoverflow 5].